Will Espero: Political career

 In December 1999, Espero was appointed to the Hawaiʻi State House of Representatives by Governor Ben Cayetano to fill the vacancy left by the resignation of then-representative Paul Oshiro.
 In 2002, he ran a successful campaign and was elected into the Hawaiʻi State Senate.

 He represented District 20, which stretched from lower Waipahu to ʻEwa Beach, where Espero resides.
 After the reapportionment of Hawaiʻi's districts, Espero became the senator for District 19 which now includes 'Ewa Beach, Ocean Pointe, 'Ewa by Gentry, Iroquois Point, and a portion of 'Ewa Villages.

 Espero had formerly served as the Vice President of the Hawaiʻi Senate.
 He had also served as the Majority Floor Leader and Chairman of the Committee on Public Safety, Intergovernmental and Military Affairs (PGM).
 He was a member of both the Committees on Transportation and International Affairs (TIA) and Ways and Means (WAM).

+Espero was instrumental in getting the Law Enforcement Officer Independent Review Board (2017) and the Law Enforcement Standards Board (2018).